 Student Visas for periods of more than 90 days

 Non-European Union Citizens who will be studying in Italy for more than 90 days need a Student Visa.
 Semester programs last longer than 90 days, so if a student is enrolled at LdM in the academic semester program, he or she will need a Student Visa to enter and stay in the country.
 It is mandatory that all non-European Union citizens planning to study in Italy for more than 90 days obtain a Student Visa.
+The cost of a study visa is approximately 50 USD.
 Students must contact the Italian Consulate or Embassy of their jurisdiction to find out which documents are required in order to apply for a Student Visa (requirements vary from one consulate to another).
 Once processed, the Consulate will affix the Student Visa to the student’s passport.

 For further information on current laws and the documentation required to apply for a Student Visa, please see the Italian Ministry of Foreign Affairs or contact the Italian Consulate or Embassy in your jurisdiction.